rutbr/rutbr/README.md

 - 👋 Hi, I’m @rutbr
-- 👀 I’m interested in applying software engineering to the energy sector / energy transition
+- 👀 I’m interested in applying data science, artificial intelligence, machine learning and software engineering to the energy energy transition
 - 🌱 I’m currently learning Python (DataCamp) and general computer science (Harvard CS50)
 - 💞️ I’m looking to collaborate on small projects to build my programming and software engineering skills
 - 📫 How to reach me...